Garden & Pool

 Everyone wants to let their dog get in on the summertime fun with the rest of the family.
 But can Dogs swim in a saltwater pool?

 Dogs can swim in saltwater pools, but there are some precautions that need to be taken.
-Saltwater pools contain a higher salt content than freshwater pools, which can be harmful to dogs if ingested in large amounts.
+While Saltwater pools contain a fairly low concentration of salt, if your dog tends to ingested a lot of water while swimming you need to monitor the situation.

 To ensure the safety of both the dog and the pool, it is recommended to consult with a veterinarian before allowing a dog to swim in a saltwater pool.
 A life vest can also be used to provide additional safety for dogs who are not strong swimmers.